HOW TO WRITE THE BEST MEDIA KIT TEMPLATE

 WHAT A KILLER MEDIA KIT SHOULD INCLUDE?

-- Your media kit should be both creative and informative, plus easy to understand and interpret.
-In short, your media kit should be everything an outsiders needs to know about your business-of-Influence, packaged up in a neat and tidy document, ready for presentation.
+- Your media kit should be creative, informative and easy to understand.
+In short, your media kit should be everything an outsider needs to know about your business of influence, packaged up in a neat and tidy document and ready for presentation.
 This should be something you can proudly present to best represent you.

 - Social media following.
-Include all your social media accounts, such as Instagram, Twitter and Facebook and your followings on each platform.
-If you’re on Pinterest, Youtube, Tumblr or Snapchat, include them too!
-This will give marketers a quick idea of your social media reach with your readers (the people that are likely in their target market) and ensure you are the right fit for their KPI’s.
+Include all your social media accounts and follower count for your Instagram, TikTok, YouTube, Pinterest, Snapchat, Twitter and Facebook accounts.
+This will give potential advertisers a quick idea of your social media reach and ensure you are the right fit for their KPIs.

 - Website traffic.
 Sharing your website stats in your media kit is a great way to showcase the audience you have access to.
 This reinforces to marketers that your audience follows and keeps track of what’s going on within your organisation.
 It’s important to include figures such as your bounce rate, page views and duration of visitors in this kit, as they are potential determining factors in collaborations.
 We recommend using Google Analytics to retrieve this data.